HTTP-218/Endpoint_Verification/README.md

 ### Access Denied
 If it throws an `Access Denied` error, after entering the admin credentials, then it's likely you ran the `ps1` file in a non-admin powershell session.

-The Helper app will still install, despite the error message.
+Even if an error appears, the Helper app usually installs successfully.
 If you run the script again, it will tell you that the app is already installed.
 Proceed with the remaining steps listed above.

 ### Unknown Errors
 If the script encounters any errors, check `C:\Windows\Temp\CAA-ComplianceFix.log` to see the exact cause.